Edit Blog Post

 makes me feel like I'm the only girl in the world.

-I’ve always said Costa Rican sunsets are the best in the world, and I was gloriously validated.
+For many years I’ve always said Costa Rican sunsets are the best in the world, and tonight I was gloriously validated.

-What is evident though, is 30 years later, Costa Rica has become very Americanized.
-All businesses here cater to a retiree and dirty expat clientele with fast food joints and shopping malls, billboards printed in English, medical clinics offering cheap pharmaceuticals, and café menus that reflect an American palate. ...and If one more person says "Pura Vida" to me, I'll probably self harm.
+What is evident though, is Costa Rica has become very Americanized.
+All businesses cater to a retiree and dirty expat clientele with fast food joints and shopping malls, billboards printed in English, medical clinics offering cheap pharmaceuticals, and café menus that reflect an American palate. ...and If one more person says "Pura Vida" to me, I'll probably self harm.

 Silver lining though.
-All these hippy expat residents brought a culture of eco awareness that may have rubbed off on the Costa Ricans, who are now influencers for the rest of the Latin Americas.
+All these hippy expats have brought a culture of eco-awareness that may have rubbed off on the Costa Ricans, who are now influencers for the rest of the Latin Americas.
 They appears to be leading the way with clean streets, recycling, conservation, and proper pet welfare practices.
 And good luck finding a plastic straw for your drink anywhere.

 Playa at Manuel Antonio